G-Core/product-documentation/documentation/waap/api-discovery-and-protection/configure-api-access-with-reserved-tags.md

 6\.
 In the **IF** section, select **Header**.

 7\.
 In the **Header key** field, enter **Authorization**.
-This means that a privileged user has to be authenticated to access the endpoint.
+This means that an admin user has to be authenticated to access the endpoint.

 8\.
 In the next dropdown, select **-** to apply the rule only to the specified condition.

 9\.
 Define match criteria.
 Select **Contains** to apply the rule even when a request header partly matches the specified one.

 10\.
 Provide header value.
-Enter **Bearer** to require an authorization token on each request that attempts to access privileged API endpoints.
+Enter **Bearer** to require an authorization token on each request that attempts to access admin API endpoints.

 11\.
 In the **THEN** section, select the **Tag** action to apply a relevant tag to each request that matches the specified criteria.